CamelliaYip99/mf821group11/README.md

 - Test trade algo using real market data during market hours.
 (N/A)
 - Find a way for algo to run on market open w/o human interaction & disconnect from TWS API on market close OR when all trades have been placed. (approx. 2 days)
 - Find a way to grab top 5 stocks from scanner and run 5 threads (one thread per stock) (approx. 1 day)
+- Terminate thread socket upon completion of bracket order. (approx. 2 hours)
 - What to do with our positions that don't sell by EOD?
 Open to discussion on this one.
+(N/A)
+- Actually test algo on proper triangle conditions (modify as needed), right now it only has a simple, naive, if statement to check if it meets certain criteria.
 (N/A)

 ## Blockers :(